Channel Tunnel: Earlier proposals

 Military fears continued during World War II.
 After the surrender of France, as Britain prepared for an expected German invasion, a Royal Navy officer in the Directorate of Miscellaneous Weapons Development calculated that Hitler could use slave labour to build two Channel tunnels in 18 months.
 The estimate caused rumours that Germany had already begun digging.

 By 1955, defence arguments had become less relevant due to the dominance of air power, and both the British and French governments supported technical and geological surveys.
 In 1958, the 1881 workings were cleared in preparation for a £100,000 geological survey by the Channel Tunnel Study Group.
+The British side was run by Harold Harding, with René Malcor running the French operations.
 30 percent of the funding came from Channel Tunnel Co Ltd, the largest shareholder of which was the British Transport Commission, as successor to the South Eastern Railway.
 A detailed geological survey was carried out in 1964 and 1965.

 Although the two countries agreed to build a tunnel in 1964, the initial studies in Phase 1 and the signing of a second agreement covering Phase 2 did not materialize until 1973.
 The plan described a government-funded project to create two tunnels to accommodate car shuttle wagons on either side of a service tunnel.
 Construction started on both sides of the Channel in 1974.

-On 20 January 1975, to the dismay of their French partners, the then-governing Labour Party in Britain cancelled the project due to uncertainty about the UK's membership in the European Economic Community, doubling cost estimates amid the general economic crisis of the time.
+In January 1975, to the dismay of their French partners, the then-governing Labour Party in Britain cancelled the project due to uncertainty about the UK's membership in the European Economic Community, concern over cost estimates that had doubled and the troubled national economy.
 By this time, the British tunnel boring machine was ready, and the Ministry of Transport had performed a 300 m experimental drive.
 (This short tunnel, named Adit A1, was eventually reused as the starting and access point for tunnelling operations from the British side, and remains an access point to the service tunnel.)
 The cancellation costs were estimated at £17 million.
 On the French side, a tunnel-boring machine had been installed underground in a stub tunnel.
 It lay there for 14 years until 1988, when it was sold, dismantled, refurbished, and shipped to Turkey, where it was used to drive the Moda tunnel for the Istanbul Sewerage Scheme.